Sugar’s role in baking: sweetness is just the start

 In coffees, sauces, syrups and dishes of every kind, sugar has long added a touch of sweetness.
 But in baking, sugar actually adds a great deal more.
-Whether you choose Domino® Sugar Confectioners Sugar, Dark Brown Sugar or anything in-between, here are just a few of the ways sugar can benefit your baked goods:
+Whether you choose Domino® Sugar Powdered Sugar, Dark Brown Sugar or anything in-between, here are just a few of the ways sugar can benefit your baked goods:

 Ok, this one is kind of a given.
 Sugar is undeniably sweet, and it imparts that quality to the foods in which it’s used as well.
 Using a little or a lot, you can easily vary the level of sweetness in your recipes.
 And by choosing from different types of sugars with varying levels of molasses content, you can change the flavor profile as well.
 Granulated white sugar is good for recipes where pure sweetness is desired, Domino® Golden Sugar provides just a hint of molasses taste, and Dark Brown contains the most molasses, and the most robust flavor as a result.